 » No reoccurrence of lesions within 180 days

 » Methotrexate (7.5 mg/kg IP once/ day x 5 days)

 » 76% reduction in lesions based on histology

 Prurisol is a small molecule, acting on the principles of immune modulation and PRINS reduction that has been found to be effective against psoriasis in animal models, both in induced psoriasis as well as a xenograft model with human psoriatic tissue.

-Prurisol was studied in SCID mice that were irradiated then engrafted with human psoriatic tissue by inserting human psoriatic tissue under the skin using a trocar.
-Groups of ten mice were treated with Prurisol orally for 21 days with either 10 mg/kg Prurisol once/ day or 10 mg/kg Prurisol twice/day, or with 7.5 mg/kg methotrexate IP once/day for 5 days.
+Prurisol was studied in mice that were irradiated with 350 Rads whole body to suppress graft rejection, and then engrafted with human psoriatic tissue by inserting human psoriatic tissue under the skin using a trocar.
+Groups of ten mice were treated with Prurisol orally for 21 days with either 10 mg/kg Prurisol once/ day or 10 mg/kg Prurisol twice/day, or with 7.5 mg/kg methotrexate IP once/day, or untreated mice as controls.
 The mice were followed for 180 days.
-Endpoints were skin appearance, histological observations, PRINS expression, and blood levels of IL-20.
+Endpoints were skin appearance, based on a score of 0 for normal appearance to 10 for severe lesion, histological observations, also based on a score of 0 for normal appearance to 10 for severe lesion, PRINS RNA in psoriatic lesions, and blood IL-20 levels.
 For these parameters, Prurisol was compared to controls and methotrexate.

 A variation of Prurisol in human xenograft model.
 The top row animals show a relatively clean coat with limited discernibility of psoriasis.
 The bottom row are the untreated control animals.